clemendeng/hw03-environment-setpiece/README.md

 ![](main.png)

+#### Anti-Aliasing
+The 2D SDFs are antialiased, which slightly improved the quality of the lines.

 I was going to do more but then shadertoy kept crashing everytime I tried to add something and compile so it is done